Xilinx/imagebuilder/README.md

 Then you can invoke uboot-script-gen as follows:

 ```
-$ export LOAD_CMD="tftpb"
-$ bash ./scripts/uboot-script-gen /path/to/config-file
+$ bash ./scripts/uboot-script-gen -c /path/to/config-file -d . -t tftp
 ```

+Where:
+-c specifies the path to the config file to use
+-d specifies the working directory (path in the config file are relative to it)
-Where LOAD_CMD specifies the u-boot command to load the binaries.
+-t specifies the u-boot command to load the binaries. "tftp" and "sd" are shorthands for "tftpb" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.
-For tftp, use LOAD_CMD="tftpb".
-For SCSI, use LOAD_CMD="load scsi 0:1".

 ## Container Usage